parishwadomkar/GoodByeChaos/README.md

 The details of the hackathon and our project can be found in the uploaded document [here](https://github.com/parishwadomkar/GoodByeChaos/blob/main/Goodbye%20Chaos%20-%20Hackathon%20proposal.pdf).

 As a part of the team, I was responsible for Python & Dashboard programming, contributing to the development of the application.
-My role involved writing Python scripts to handle data processing and visualization, as well as creating dashboards to display real-time information and insights derived from the data.
-This was my contribution to the application.
-My code for the individual location acquisitions and 3D viewing for navigation (developed over WebGL-powered features of the Maps JavaScript API), visual dashboard and Firebase-based global chat has been uploaded to this GitHub repository
+My role involved writing HTML, CSS, Python scripts to handle data processing and visualization, as well as developing the part of the application for individual location acquisitions and 3D viewing for navigation (developed over WebGL-powered features of the Maps JavaScript API), visual dashboard and Firebase-based global chat.
+The code to which has been uploaded to this GitHub repository.

 ![significantly](https://github.com/parishwadomkar/GoodByeChaos/blob/main/Prototype_OM.png)